-Kanoukan is a Japanese kobudo organisation with its headquarters in the Hiroshima prefecture.
-Kobudo and koryu refer to old Japanese battlefield martial arts from the time of the samurai, before the meiji restoration in 1867.
+The objective of this website is to promote the koryu bujutsu practised at the Jikan Kai.
+Koryu bujutsu, kobudo or simply koryu refer to old Japanese battlefield martial arts from the time of the samurai, before the meiji restoration in 1867.

 Because of the nature of the battlefield, samurai warriors had a wide range of skills and did not just specialise in one area of combat.
 For this reason, most koryu arts have many weapon techniques in addition to unarmed waza (techniques).
-Kanoukan teaches 3 koryu styles and within these systems are both armed and unarmed waza.
+Our lineage comes directly from 3 koryu styles and within these systems are both armed and unarmed waza.
+The koryu styles included in the curriculum of the Jikan Kai are;

 Muso Shinden Eishin Ryu Iai Heiho